The Toronto Maple Leafs chose Czech Defenseman Tomas Kaberle in the Eighth Round of the 1996 NHL Draft, and it turned out to be a steal.

 Joe Primeau played all of his ten seasons (1927-36) in the National Hockey League with the Toronto Maple Leafs, where he famously centered the “Kid Line” with Charlie Conacher and Busher Jackson as his wings.

 A clean player who won the Lady Byng in 1932, Primeau took the Buds to the Stanley Cup that year, and his playmaking skills were on full display with his three Assists Titles.
-Primeau was also Second Team Al-Star in 1933-34, which was the last of three years he led the NHL in Assists.
+Primeau was also a Second Team All-Star in 1933-34, which was the last of three years he led the NHL in Assists.

 Primeau was elected to the Hockey Hall of Fame in 1963.